SFDO-Tooling/CumulusCI/docs/data.md

-Some projects need to build datasets that include optional data elements - fields and objects that are loaded into some of the project\'s orgs, but not others.
+Some projects need to build datasets that include optional data elements - fields and objects that are loaded into some of the project's orgs, but not others.
 This can cover both optional managed packages and features that are included in some, but not all, orgs.
 For example, a managed package A that does not require another managed package B but is designed to work with it may wish to include data for